vevalabs/docs/content/en/concepts/property-based-testing.md

 ## What is property based testing?

-Property based testing is the act of
+Property based testing is a style of testing often put in contrast to example based testing.
+Traditional, or example-based, testing specifies the behavior of your system by writing concrete input-output pairs aka examples.
+Properties are well-defined rules over the behaviors hence specifying a set of input-output pairs in an abstrast way.

-Once properties are written in executable specification languages, we can test properties directly over simulated or real system behaviors.
-This process is called property based testing.
-Compared to example based testing, property based testing has several advantages that become apparent as the complexity of system under test grows.
+Once properties are written in executable specification languages, we can test properties directly over simulated or real system executions.
+Therefore an executable specification language is the first ingredient of property based testing.
+Although properties can be written using any programming language, a domain specific specification language could ease writing properties and provide support for common situations.

-is in contrast to example based testing, which uses singular test cases or examples.

-Properties define a set of in an abstract way.

-It is not too wrong to say that properties are rule to create examples at runtime.

-Property based testing has several advantages over example based testing.

-A property, on the other hand, corresponds to many test cases in an abstract manner and

-Yet these advantages never mean that we must abandon example based testing as both styles of testing address different abstraction levels hence must co-exist in an end-to-end testing workflow.
+The other component of property-based testing is a generator of inputs.
+While the generator could be generate inputs randomly, it could be constrained or guided for some goal.
+Therefore, property based testing is often the first step for targeted test exploration.

+## Why property based testing?

+There is a single reason that you use property based is the complexity of the system under test.
+If you do not have a complex system, then it is better to write a few test cases to common and corner cases.
+Since the system is not complex, the modes of failure are known and you protect yourself against potential regressions.
+This is the idea of unit testing, perfected in the 2000s till today.

+The challenge is that a single execution of a complex is not as informative as the non-complex case.
+The nature of complex system, dense interaction between components and environment, second-order-effects, mode changes, etc. make them incredibly difficult to predict.
+Therefore, we require huge numbers of diverse tests to assess the quality of the system.
+Property based testing helps here as providing a means to write general rules to be tested on-the-fly.
+No one is able to write 10.000 test cases to check a single functionality but you can write a single property and generate 10.000 random executions of the system.

 ## Property based testing elsewhere